-Toxicity of pure chemicals is assessed using respirometers by adding increasing concentrations to an active culture.
+Toxicity of pure chemicals is assessed using respirometers by adding increasing concentrations of suspected toxic agents to active biomass cultures.
 The concentration at which oxygen uptake or gas production begins to decrease is known as the “threshold toxicant concentration.”
 Examples are shown below:

 Aerobic Toxicity Testing

-This example shows the results of dosing respirometer tests in which three concentrations of cyanide were added to a test culture that receive phenol as an organic substrate.
+This example shows the results of respirometer tests in which three concentrations of cyanide were added to a aerobic test culture that received phenol as an organic substrate.
 The threshold toxic concentration of cyanide was 1 mg/L.